Rohitgurjar345/SecureSight-AI-Powered-Data-Leak-Tracker/README.md

 ## 🥇 What Makes This Project Unique

-Unlike standard password-strength checkers that use basic regular expressions, SecureSight unifies three independent evaluation environments (Local Exposure, Global Leaks, Contextual Weakness) into a single overarching **Rule-Based Analysis System**.
-You are not simply told "Password Bad."
-SecureSight analyzes precisely *why* you are compromised and returns mathematically targeted remediation paths.
+Unlike traditional tools, SecureSight combines:

+* Breach detection
+* Password analysis
+* Risk scoring

+into a single intelligent system that explains why a user is at risk and provides actionable solutions.

 ---